-A polymath, on waking up in the middle of the night and seeing this comment under one of his LinkedIn posts, might immediately think of featuring it in a song chorus while planning a TED Talk, with slides and everything, all at once.
+A polymath, on waking up in the middle of the night and seeing this Mark Twain quote under one of his LinkedIn posts, added by a friend, might immediately think of featuring it in a song chorus while planning a TED Talk, with slides and everything, all at once.
 An avalanche of creativity, including a quick social media meme ‘claiming’ it in some spurious way.
 However, it appears this quote is apocryphal and does not appear in any of Twain’s writings.
 Darn!

 According to the website ‘Fact Check’, while Twain authored many famous quotations, this oft-shared maxim on the power of kindness is not a Twain original.
 Nowhere in his written body of work does such a phrase appear.